-An OAO is a partial or complete obstruction of the ophthalmic artery (branch of the internal carotid artery) and may lead to severe ischemia of the affected globe and associated ocular tissues.
-A CRAO is a partial or complete obstruction of the central retinal artery, after it branches off from the ophthalmic artery.
-A BRAO is a partial or complete obstruction of any of the branch tributaries of the central retinal artery.
+An ophthalmic artery occlusion (OAO) is a partial or complete obstruction of the ophthalmic artery (branch of the internal carotid artery) and may lead to severe ischemia of the affected globe and associated ocular tissues.
+A central retinal artery occlusion (CRAO) is a partial or complete obstruction of the central retinal artery, after it branches off from the ophthalmic artery.
+A branch retinal artery occlusion (BRAO) is a partial or complete obstruction of any of the branch tributaries of the central retinal artery.
+Artertic retinal arterial occlusion (RAO) is caused by giant cell arteritis while most nonartertic RAO are commonly embolic in origin.

-A CRAO is a rare condition that has an incidence of approximately 1 per 100,000 in a U.S. population or 7 to 10 per 100,000 in an entire Korean population over age 65.
-The incidence likely increases with age, and the mean age at presentation in the United States is the early 60s.
-Although CRAOs are uncommon, they may also be seen in children.
-A CRAO commonly leads to retinal ischemia and subsequent cell death.
-At present, only one-third of ophthalmologists transfer patients with incident CRAO to an emergency department for immediate evaluation.
-Recent evidence recommends that CRAO should be treated as an ophthalmic emergency with immediate referral to an emergency department or stroke center facility for neurological evaluation because of an increased risk of stroke.
+A CRAO is a rare condition that has an incidence of approximately 1 per 100,000 in a U.S. population14 or 7 to 10 per 100,000 in an entire Korean population over age 65.15 The incidence likely increases with age,^{14,15} and the mean age at presentation in the United States is the early 60s.14 CRAOs have also rarely been documented in children.16 A CRAO commonly leads to retinal ischemia and subsequent retinal cell death.